'Ukraine can and will win this war,' says Boris Johnson as he visits Kyiv on Ukraine's Independence Day - KTVZ

 Johnson has forged a close relationship with Zelensky, who said he was sad to see the British PM leave office when the ruling Conservative Party forced him to resign in July.

-On Wednesday, Zelensky presented Johnson with a parting gift, awarding him the Order of Freedom for “the work that Boris has been doing for our country and all of Europe.”
+On Wednesday, Zelensky presented Johnson with a parting gift, awarding him the Order of Liberty for “the work that Boris has been doing for our country and all of Europe.”

+“Ukraine is lucky to have a friend not everyone is lucky to have,” Zelensky said, adding that the aid it has received from the UK “really brings us closer to victory.”

 The UK has poured more than £2.3 billion ($2.71 billion) into military and financial aid to Ukraine since the invasion began, according to a statement from Downing Street.

-On Wednesday, the UK government announced it will provide Ukraine with mine-hunting vehicles, drones and loitering munitions worth £54 million ($63.5 million).
+On Wednesday, the UK government announced it will provide Ukraine with mine-hunting vehicles and drones worth £54 million ($63.5 million).
+It said it will also send Ukraine mine-hunting vehicles that are designed to help detect mines in water and train Ukrainian personnel on how to use them in UK waters in the coming weeks.

+Johnson was not the only foreign official to visit Kyiv on Wednesday.
+Portugal’s Foreign Minister João Gomes Cravinho visited earlier in the day, saying on Twitter it was “an honour and a privilege to be here on such a significant day for Ukraine.
+Count on Portugal’s full solidarity and support!”

+Johnson and Gomes Cravinho traveled to Ukraine despite warnings that Moscow might chose to step up attacks because of Ukraine’s Independence Day.

 The-CNN-Wire